 7. Include All Important Contact Information

-April Palomino, Realtor, Coldwell Banker
+April Palomino, Real Estate Agent, Coldwell Banker

 Landlords should always include their contact information such as their phone number, email address and mailing address in their letter to tenants.
 It would also be very helpful to include the names of the schools that are zoned for that address along with their location and phone numbers.
 If you are in a community that has a homeowners association, be sure to include the contact information of the HOA [homeowners’ association] as well.